Running is said to be the oldest sport in the world. Humans started to run over two million years ago!

 But in 1969, Derek went on to break this world best time by a whole minute as he ran the Antwerp marathon in Belgium in 2:08:33.4.

-For the next three decades, runners would shave seconds off the time Derek ran and eventually, almost three minutes were shaved off of the men’s world record.
+For the next three decades, runners would shave seconds off the time Derek ran.
+Eventually, almost three minutes were shaved off of the men’s world record.

 At the 1972 Olympics that was held in Germany, Frank Shorter took home the gold after running the marathon in 2:12:19.
 Frank’s victory at the Olympics inspired about twenty-five million people to take up running, which is also known as the “Running Boom of the ’70s.”